Skip to Content

 According to the National Highway Traffic Safety Administration (NHTSA), there were 7,314 pedestrians killed in traffic crashes and an estimated 68,244 pedestrians injured in traffic accidents.
 From common knowledge and these statistics, it can be noted that when a pedestrian is struck by a car, motorcycle, commercial vehicle, or truck, the injuries are often devastating.

 Our team at Milles Law understands the challenges clients face in the aftermath of a pedestrian accident.
-With decades of experience, a track record of success, and personalized guidance, our team can assist you through each stage of the legal process.
+With decades of experience, a track record of success, and personalized guidance, our pedestrian accident attorney in Tallahassee can assist you through each stage of the legal process.

 If you or a loved one has suffered injuries in a Tallahassee pedestrian accident, call us at (855) 553-3310 or fill out our online form to schedule a complimentary consultation